 Runners, walkers, bikers, horse carriages and more will be sharing the streets with you as you head down.

 To your left you will soon be welcomed to various viewpoints of The Lake and all of the rowboats making their way around.
-The famous Bow Bridge will be further out in the distance, which connects the Bethesda Terrace area with The Ramble.

 After finishing up passing by The Lake, you will see Sheep Meadow – one of the most popular spots in the park to hang out and enjoy the day.